 I'm a PhD candidate in sociology at Nuffield College and the University of Oxford.
 In my dissertation, I am concerned with the extent to which gender segregated labor markets lead to inequalities in the wage structure.
 I have a particular interest in the question if typically female jobs are under-valued, and if so, why.
 Part of my work has recently been published in Social Forces.

-Since the beginning of 2018, I have worked a the Swiss Job Market Monitor (University of Zurich), where I develop applications that retrieve big data from job boards.
+Since the beginning of 2018, I am working at the Swiss Job Market Monitor (University of Zurich), where I develop applications that retrieve big data from job boards.
 One of the project's aims is the continuous monitoring of labor demand in Switzerland.

 I received my BA in Politics and German Literature from the University of Heidelberg in 2011.
 After graduating with an MA in Politics from Pompeu Fabra University, and with an MA in Politics and Administration from the University of Konstanz, I went on in 2013 to work half a year as graduate trainee at Eurofound.